Near-Field Position and Orientation Tracking With Hybrid ELAA Architecture: Introduction

 \item To quantify the fundamental performance limits of \ac{NF} pose tracking, we derive the Bayesian \ac{CRB} and the associated \ac{FIM}.
 Our analysis shows how the NF channel structure and the analog combiner design influence the Fisher information related to the MS pose contained in the uplink observation.
 Furthermore, we derive asymptotic expressions to reveal how this information scales with the array size, \ac{SNR}, and MS pose.
 We also validate these scaling behaviors through numerical simulations.

-\item Within the PAC-EKF framework, we design two low-complexity predictive analog combiners using the predicted MS pose, i.e., a \ac{FIM}-based design that preserves the expected informative components in the observation, and a geometry-inspired design that exploits NF beamfocusing to collect pose information from expected dominant spatial viewpoints.
-Simulations show that the proposed analog combiners nearly achieve fully digital tracking accuracy while requiring fewer RF chains, and outperform the random analog combiner while requiring lower transmit power.
+\item Within the PAC-EKF framework, we design two low-complexity predictive analog combiners using the predicted MS pose, i.e., a \ac{FIM}-based design that preserves the expected informative components in the observation, and a geometry-inspired design that exploits NF beamfocusing to collect pose-relevant information from expected dominant spatial viewpoints.
+Simulations show that the proposed analog combiners nearly achieve fully digital tracking accuracy while requiring fewer RF chains, outperform the random analog combiner while requiring lower transmit power, and remain effective under practical phase quantization.
+We also show that the impact of the prediction error on the PAC-EKF framework is fundamentally governed by the EKF linearization.

 \end{itemize}